mmmmmm44/VTuber-Python-Unity/README.md

 *(For Windows, it is recommended to run this project using Anaconda and create a virtual environment before installing such packages.)*

 *The whole project is run on a laptop with Intel Core i5-8250U, with 16GB RAM and integrated graphic card only.*

+*The same project is tested on a M1 Max device, running in rosetta.*

 ## References/ Credits